ianimbuga/Annagram-PlatForm/README.md

 ## Contributing

 We welcome contributions!
-If you'd like to improve or extend Social Platform, feel free to fork the repository, create a new branch, and submit a pull request.
+If you'd like to improve or extend Annagram Platform, feel free to fork the repository, create a new branch, and submit a pull request.

 # Steps to Contribute
 1. Fork the repository.